-- " Practice crossing streets safely.
-Help your child find a place where it will be safe to cross the street.
-Try saying the steps aloud as you cross together: - 1.
-Find an adult to cross the street with you. - Identify safe places to cross where there aren't visual barriers.
-Visual barriers are things like parked cars and trash cans that make it difficult to see oncoming traffic. - 3.
+- " Ask your child to lead you on your walk and explain the steps to safely cross a street as they do so: - Identify safe places to cross where there aren't visual barriers.
+Visual barriers are things like parked cars and trash cans that make it difficult to see oncoming traffic. - 2.
 Stop at the edge or curb of the street. - If you have to cross where there is a visual barrier, like a parked car, carefully move to the edge of that barrier to look for traffic.
-This is called the Second Edge. - Look and listen for traffic in all directions.
-Look left, right and left again. - Wait until there is no traffic coming.
+This is called the Second Edge. - 4.
+Look and listen for traffic in all directions.
+Look left, right and left again. - 5.
+Wait until there is no traffic coming.
 Then begin crossing the street. - Cross in a straight line and keep looking around for traffic.
 Walk; don't run or play around when crossing the street.